rowanam/ml-mildew-detection-cherry-leaves/README.md

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The app live link is here: [Cherry Leaf Health Dashboard](https://cherry-leaf-health-2ff1edcf83ab.herokuapp.com/)
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.